- What is the history of Shenandoah?

 Shenandoah is funded and supported by Washington and Lee University through the Office of the Dean of the College, currently Dr. Suzanne Keen, and is located at 17 Courthouse Square, behind the Washington and Lee University Business Office at the corner of Washington St. and Main.
 The magazine maintains a board of university advisors who offer guidance and advice, and the current editor conducts an intern program in which undergraduate students work for the journal and learn the craft of editing as an academic course in the English Department.

 The current editor regularly teaches in the Washington and Lee University English Department and serves as writer-in-residence.
-He also represents the university at conferences and workshops such as the Converse College MFA program, Writers @ Work, the Appalachian Writers Workshop and the Vermont College MFA program.

 Like the university which sponsors it, Shenandoah strives to encourage imagination, precision, prudence, diversity and daring.